liqd/adhocracy4/docs/datamodel.md

 heavily relies on the Django webframework.

 This document describes some important constrains concerning the data model used of a software based on adhocracy4.
-It also shows the available options, to extend the data model.
+It also shows the available options to extend the data model.

-The adhcoracy4 data model is composed of various django apps.
+The adhocracy4 data model is composed of various django apps.
 The `a4projects`, `a4modules` and `a4phases` provide the basic infrastructure to model participation processes.
 In order to write a well adapted participation software, additional apps can be created that base on the functionality on the